 - Human trafficking

-In addition to being the victim of a qualifying violent crime, applicants must meet other criteria, including:
+In addition to being the victim of a qualifying violent crime, applicants must also:

-- Generally, they must report the crime to the police, sheriff, child protective services, or some other law enforcement agency.
+- Generally, report the crime to the police, sheriff, child protective services, or some other law enforcement agency.

-- Applicants/victims must cooperate with CalVCP by providing the information needed to review the application.
+- Cooperate with CalVCP by providing the information needed to review the application.

 Minors who suffer emotional injuries from witnessing a violent crime may be eligible for up to $5,000 in mental health counseling through CalVCP.
 A law that went into effect in 2009 allows the minor witness to be eligible for assistance even if he or she is unrelated to the crime victim.
 To qualify, the minor witness must have been in close proximity to the crime.